 Project managers are often responsible for both project management and project coordination.
 However, some teams may include a separate project coordinator role to handle essential day-to-day administrative tasks.
-For example, if a project manager creates a full project plan, a project coordinator would help execute that plan on a day-to-day basis.Experimente a gestão de projetos com a Asana
+For example, if a project manager creates a full project plan, a project coordinator would help execute that plan on a day-to-day basis.Experimente a Asana para a gestão de projetos

 A project plan is only as good as its execution.
 Regardless of how carefully an initiative is designed, it’s the day-to-day coordination work that keeps the project running and on track.
 In that vein, effective project coordination can help you: